afrenchee/AI_BOOTCAMP_Group_Project_2/README.md

    - API calls returned more data than the downloaded dataset.
 4. **Dataset Size Limitations:**
    - Smaller datasets restricted the ability to use larger `n-estimator` values and sample splits.
+5. **Outliers**
+   - The Fed Rate outliers for the 1980’s caused variations of up to 5% on our optimization accuracy scores when running the model multiple times.

 ## Future Considerations
 - Explore additional predictors to enhance model accuracy.